 Accelerators can be made very complicated, but the basic calculation is similar to tax brackets.
 Up to 200% you should typically keep accelerating (e.g. pay at 1.25x from 100% – 125%, 1.5x from 125% – 150%, etc.), and then you should either head back down like a bell curve or have a cliff that drops back to 1:1 immediately.

 Keep in mind this looks different for different segments.
-For example in Enterprise you’ll probably want a cliff as one massive deal could bump an AE from 150% to 400% which carries pretty big risk for the company, whereas in SMB you’re typically hitting human limitations when you get around 300%.
+For example, in Enterprise you’ll probably want a cliff as one massive deal could bump an AE from 150% to 400% which carries a pretty big risk for the company, whereas in SMB you’re typically hitting human limitations when you get around 300%.
 As for accelerators during ramp, cap them at a pretty low level to balance sandbagging with incentivizing over-performance.

 Step 7: Determine Additional Incentives (With Caution)